Advising is central to the program. Students in need of advising have a number of options:

 M.A. core courses are offered only during the fall and spring semesters.
 A few literature courses, and sometimes TESOL seminars, are offered during the summer session and the January winter session (see SFSU course schedule).

-Late sections (beginning at 4pm or later) are regularly offered for the prerequisite classes, core classes and at least one Group I and Group II course.
+Late sections (beginning at 4pm or later) are regularly offered for many courses.
 We make every effort to accommodate students who need late classes, but there is no guarantee that it will be possible to take all of the courses necessary to complete the M.A. program late in the day.

 - English 423: Language Analysis for Language Teachers (3 units): Introduction to English language structures and common English learner errors.
 Analysis of form, meaning and use in spoken and written texts, including academic genres.
 Focus on understanding cross-linguistic influences and strategies for responding to learner challenges in grammar and pronunciation.